EU antitrust regulators open third front against Google

 | BRUSSELS

-The European Commission on Thursday also reinforced anexisting charge against the world's most popular Internet search engine that its search results favour Google's own shopping service over those of rivals.
+The European Commission on Thursday also reinforced an existing charge against the world's most popular Internet search engine that its search results favor Google's own shopping service over those of rivals.

 The first accuses Google of having abused its 80 percent market share in the placement of search advertising on third party websites.

-This relates to Google's "Aden's for Search" platform, inwhich Google acts as an intermediary for websites such as thoseof online retailers, telecoms operators or newspapers, withsearches producing results that include search ads.
+This relates to Google's "AdSense for Search" platform, in which Google acts as an intermediary for websites such as those of online retailers, telecoms operators or newspapers, with searches producing results that include search ads.

 "We have also raised concerns that Google has hindered competition by limiting the ability of its competitors to place search adverts on third-party websites, which stifles consumer choice and innovation," Vestager said.

-Google has 10 weeks to respond to the Aden's charge and eight weeks to the shopping service case.
+Google has 10 weeks to respond to the AdSense charge and eight weeks to the shopping service case.

 The company could face fines up to 10 percent of its global turnover for each case if found guilty of breaching the bloc's antitrust rules.